Explicablility as Minimizing Distance from Expected Behavior: Proposed Methodology

 We implement this search in the \texttt{Fast-Downward} planner.
 The approach is described in detail in Algorithm \ref{search1}.
 At each iteration of the algorithm, the plan prefix of the agent model is compared with the explicable trace $\pi^{\prime}_{\mathcal{M^R_H}}$ (these are the plans generated using $\mathcal{M^R_H}$ up to the current state in the search process) for the given problem.
 Using the computed distances, the explicability score for the candidate agent plans is predicted.
 The search algorithm then makes a locally optimal choice of states.
+We will make this clearer in the revised manuscript.
 We do not stop the search after generating the first solution, but instead, continue to find all the valid loopless candidate solutions within the given cost bound or until the state space is completely explored.